Posted by: Northwest Eye in General on October 1, 2025

 - It’s also worth noting that 60% of smokers experience dry eye, suggesting another risk factor that could affect those with cataracts.

 Recognizing the nuances of excessive tearing is crucial, as it can lead to misdiagnosis and inappropriate treatment if not properly addressed.
 At Northwest Eye, our specialists utilize advanced evaluation methods, including LipiView® and Tear Osmolarity tests, to assess tear quality and volume, ensuring a comprehensive understanding of each individual’s condition.
-As Suchi Vinod Shah observes, “Chronic dry eye issues can result in complications such as reduced quality of life and a decline in mental health.”
+As Suchi Vinod Shah observes, “Chronic dry eye symptoms can result in complications such as reduced quality of life and a decline in mental health.”
 By educating patients about this phenomenon and offering innovative treatments like LipiFlow® and BlephEx®, we can develop more effective management strategies that alleviate discomfort and improve overall eye health.
 We are here to help you through this process.

 Difficulty Wearing Contact Lenses: A Symptom of Dry Eye Syndrome

 Dry eye syndrome can significantly impact the comfort of those who wear contact lenses, leading to a range of distressing issues.
-Many individuals find themselves grappling with dry eye syndrome symptoms, including:
+Many individuals find themselves grappling with recognizing dry eye syndrome symptoms, including:

 - Dryness